python/psf-chef/doc/generating-these-docs.rst

 Generate a single module of the documentation
 ----------------------------------------------

-Say you want to just generate the node documentation
+Say you want to generate only the node documentation

 ::

     $ bundle exec rake docs:nodes

-Or maybe you want to just generate the html
+Or maybe you want to generate only the html

 ::